rpt26-sdc-singleton/jsmithInstructorsService/README.md

 ## Usage
 > npm install

-> Generate data with "npm run generate"

-> (optional)Test generated data with "npm run test"
+Ensure database is running and address and port are correct in ./.env

-> Insert data to database with "npm run insert"
+> npm run seed

 ## Requirements

->Instructors relies on Images services for data
+Instructors relies on Images service for data

->OfferedBys relies on ... services for data

->Testimonials relies on ... services for data

-<span style="color:red">TODO: Jest returns two errors, but the tests still run properly </span>
+Ensure URL's are correct in ./client/components/instructors/instructors.jsx for instructors service to render images properly.

 ## Development